 You are not eligible for TAFDC if you have an outstanding default or arrest warrant issued by any Massachusetts court.
 106 C.M.R. § 701.110 (C).
 A default warrant may be issued when you miss a court date or when you do not pay a fine, court costs, restitution or other monies ordered by the court or by state law.
 For example, a default warrant may be issued when someone fails to pay a speeding ticket or child support.

 DTA will give you 30 days to show that you have resolved the default or arrest warrant or show that the court made a mistake in issuing it.
 If you do not give proofs to DTA within 30 days, you will get a notice reducing your TAFDC by the incremental amount for one person.
 You have a right to appeal this reduction.
 See Appeal Rights.
 The rest of your family should remain eligible.
-Being excluded from the assistance unit explains how your income should be counted in figuring your family’s eligibility.
+What happens if you are excluded from the assistance unit? explains how your income should be counted in figuring your family’s eligibility.

 If you get a notice from DTA or the Bureau of Special Investigations (see What should you do if you are told to go to a Bureau of Special Investigations (BSI) interview?) that you have an outstanding warrant, or you already know that you have one, you should contact your local legal services program, Appendix D: Massachusetts Legal Services Offices, for advice on how to clear the warrant..
 Different courts have different ways of handling warrants.
 A legal services advocate may be able to help you find out the way your warrant will be handled and if there will be a lawyer at the court to help you.
 Sometimes, the court will remove the warrant even if you still owe the money but tell you to come back at a later date to pay what they say you owe or show proof you have done community service to work off what they say you owe.

 If you get a default warrant removed, be sure to ask the court clerk for a copy so you will have proof for DTA.